jsqry/jsqry.github.io/README.md

 `.x( KEY )`               | [call action](#calls)
 `<< QUERY >>`             | [nested filtering](#nested-filtering)

-Note: all mentioned query elements are optional and can go in arbitrary order.
+*Note: all mentioned query elements are optional and can be combined in arbitrary order.*

 ### Field access